 Recent advancements in quantum computing, particularly from the D-Wave announcement, have raised concerns about the longevity of traditional encryption standards such as RSA and AES.
 While the 22-bit RSA key factorization achieved by D-Wave’s quantum computer in October 2024 garnered attention, it remains far from threatening widely adopted algorithms like RSA-2048 or AES-256.
 In this article, we explore these quantum threats and explain why current encryption standards will remain resilient for years to come.

 For example, IBM’s Quantum Roadmap forecasts breakthroughs in fault-tolerant quantum computing by 2030.
-Additionally, Google Quantum AI provides insights on the advances in qubit stability and quantum algorithms that are still far from being able to compromise encryption standards like RSA-2048.
-According to the Chinese Academy of Sciences, their research reinforces the prediction that stable qubits capable of breaking RSA-2048 may not be developed for at least 20 years.
+Google Quantum AI provides insights on qubit stability and quantum algorithms, which are still far from being able to compromise encryption standards like RSA-2048.
+Meanwhile, the Chinese Academy of Sciences reinforces the prediction that stable qubits capable of breaking RSA-2048 may not be developed for at least 20 years.

 Predictive Models & Scientific References